lacatus/django-rest-swagger/README.md

 ```

 This can even be extended to define parameter types and their submit methods.
-The default for all parameters is submit method query and parameter type string.
+The default for all parameters is submit method `query` and parameter type `string`.
+Its also possible to use markdown for the docstring.

 ```python
     class Countries(APIView):